top of page

 Validation of a Newly Constructed Forensic Suicide Risk Scale

 Dr. Wetterer’s newly developed Forensic Suicide Risk Scale is designed to address a critical gap in suicide risk assessment within forensic and correctional settings, where clinical decision making must be both empirically grounded and legally defensible.
 The instrument is intended to provide a structured, practice informed framework for evaluating suicide risk in justice involved populations, integrating static, dynamic, and contextual factors that are routinely encountered by forensic clinicians.
-Under Dr. Wetterer's supervision, Doctoral Student Reyna Bazikian is currently in the data collection phase of the initial validation study, and they are actively inviting forensically trained, licensed mental health clinicians to participate.
-Broad clinician participation is essential to establishing the scale’s reliability, validity, and real-world utility across diverse forensic contexts.
-Please click the flyer link to access the QR code and additional study information if you are interested in contributing to this important research effort.
+Under Dr. Wetterer's supervision, Doctoral Student Reyna Bazikian is currently in the data analysis phase of this study, and we expect to have preliminary results provided here in early April 2026

 Prolonged Grief Disorder and Mourning Via Social Media

 Doctoral student Sarah Bondy is currently conducting a dissertation study examining prolonged grief disorder as it manifests through mourning and bereavement processes on social media platforms.
 This research explores how online memorialization, continued digital bonds, and social media engagement following loss may influence the intensity, duration, and clinical features of grief responses.
 The study aims to clarify potential risk and protective factors associated with technology mediated mourning and their relevance to prolonged grief symptomatology.
-Data collection is nearing completion, with analysis underway, and results from this work are expected to be published in early 2026.
+Data collection analysis is completed, and Sarah will be defending her dissertation on April 3, 2026.
+A MS Teams link will be provided soon for those that would like to join.

 ChatGPT Image Dec 23, 2025, 02_31_08 PM.png